-Should i pay off my mortgage early
+Should I pay off my mortgage early?

-Last updated: March 2024 | 3 min read
+Last updated: July 2024 | 3 min read

-Introduction to paying off your mortgage early
+What does paying off the mortgage early involve?

 Paying off a mortgage early involves making additional payments towards the mortgage balance, beyond the required monthly payments.
 This approach can lead to clearing the mortgage debt ahead of the agreed mortgage term.

-Most mortgage lenders offer options for overpayments, but the specifics depend on the mortgage deal.
-By paying off a mortgage early, homeowners can save money on interest payments, although they may face an early repayment charge.
-The feasibility of this strategy depends on individual circumstances, including available extra funds and personal financial goals.
+By paying off a mortgage early, homeowners may face an early repayment charge.
+The feasibility of this strategy depends on individual circumstances, including available extra funds.

 Advantages of paying off your mortgage early